syncfusion/blazor-docs/src/charts/chart/axis-customization.md

 ## Multiple Axis

 In addition to primary X and Y axis, we can add n number of axis to the chart.
-Series can be associated with this axis, by mapping with axis's unique name.
+Series can be associated with this axis, by mapping with axis unique name.
 See also

 * [Mixed Chart](./chart-series)
 * [Multiple Panes](./multiple-panes)